 10 Tips for Leading a Yoga Class

-Yoga teachers training can take you only so far.
+Yoga teacher training can take you only so far.
 You still have to actually lead a yoga class by yourself.
 If you’ve trained at Asheville Yoga Center, you’ve had some experience that gave you the foundation for success.
-But yoga, like life, requires continual learning and a curious approach.
+Like life, yoga requires continual learning and a curious approach.
 Incorporate new ideas, such as the 10 tips below, continue with your formal training and learn through trial and error, and you’ll discover the techniques to lead a yoga class successfully.

 1. Teach Consciously